Tokenyet/react-jss/readme.md

+This is fork of react-jss, and add a **custom-setup** more naturally for beginner.
+If you find a problem, you may want to find this fork probably :)

 # JSS integration with React

 [![Gitter](https://badges.gitter.im/JoinChat.svg)](https://gitter.im/cssinjs/lobby)
 [![Build Status](https://travis-ci.org/cssinjs/react-jss.svg?branch=master)](https://travis-ci.org/cssinjs/react-jss)